How to Select Fruit Trees

 - Standard – Standard apple, pear, and plum trees usually reach about 20-25 feet while standard peaches/nectarines only reach 12-15 feet.
 Moreover, while standard trees may take longer to fruit, they will produce in larger quantity.
 However, you will need a ladder to harvest all of the fruit.

 - Chill hours are the number of required hours between 32-45 °F that the trees need in order to start to bud and grow in the spring.
 By ingeniously counting the number of chill hours, the fruit trees will bloom in the correct time after the threat of a frost and not when there is a warm spell during the winter.
 When a tree doesn’t get enough chill hours, the flower buds might not open at all or may open unevenly.

 - Moreover, each fruit tree type and also variety varies in their required chill hours.
 When you choose your fruit tree, be sure that your region has around the same chill hours as the tree’s required chill hours.
 If you grow a tree that needs only 300 hours while your region has 500, it will bloom too early and become damaged by a frost.

 - In general apple trees need more chill hours than peach trees.
 This is why growers grow more apples in colder states and peaches in warmer states.

 - There are some varieties of fruit trees that are either naturally resistant or which growers have developed to be resistant to certain diseases.
 While spraying and maintaining a tree can help fight off diseases such as scab, cedar apple rust, canker, and rot, at the end of the day growing a resistant variety may save you from heartache.

-We hope that these five factors help you better understand how to select fruit trees better.
+We hope that these six factors help you better understand how to select fruit trees.
 If you would like to discover fruit trees, explore our fruit tree catalog or shop page.